Lagyu/PTCG_CL/README.md

 # PTCG_CL

 This is Pokemon TCG simulator with python. (under development)<br>
-This project is mainly for studying.
+This project is mainly for studying.<br>
+Currently, the program is not useful at all.

 ----
 edit on Dec.
 16, 2017:<br>